CryHavok01/First-React-Test/README.md

-# First-React-Test
+# My First React Attempts
-These were my first attempts at creating very simple React apps
+These are the first two very simple React applications I made after learning the language.